 The Jazz is nothing more than a pure analog headphone amp.
 It has no analog RCA outputs to drive another analog line level device.
 It can’t be a DAC, nor can it be a preamp.
 That’s because of the Jazz’s active balanced ground drive.

 So what is active balanced ground drive?
-More on that below, but in short, it improves the S/N ratio.
-The drawback is that the – output carries part of the signal, so an unbalanced analog input would shunt this signal to ground.
+More on that below, but in short, it provides some of the benefits of a balanced signal, over a standard 1/4″ unbalanced jack with no need to re-cable the headphone.
+The drawback is that the negative (-) output carries part of the signal, so an unbalanced analog input would shunt this signal to ground.
 This would make the Jazz attempt to drive a 0-ohm load, which can blow the fuse or damage the amp.
 Use the Jazz only to drive headphones — not other audio components!

 Volume: Advantage: Corda Jazz

 The Element has an analog potentiometer volume control.
 It’s a very good one: smooth, wide range, well balanced, but still a pot.
-The Jazz changes the metal film resistors in the gain-feedback loop; there is no pot in the signal path, only metal film resistors.
+The Jazz changes the resistors in its gain-feedback loop; there is no pot in the signal path.
 It has about 30 steps, each about 1.5 dB apart.
-One can argue whether this makes any audible improvement, but there’s no question it’s a superior design: cleaner signal with perfect channel balance at all volumes, and unheard of at this price.
+This is a superior design: cleaner signal especially at the low to moderate volumes we actually use when listening, and perfect channel balance at all volumes.

 Side Note: SNR and Output Level

-The Corda Jazz’s unique volume control improves its SNR at low to medium output levels.
+The Corda Jazz’s unique volume control maintains SNR at low to medium output levels.
 When you turn down the volume, you’re reducing the internal gain (instead of attenuating a fixed gain) which lowers noise along with the signal, preserving the SNR.

 Imagery: Advantage: Corda Jazz

-The Jazz has a mode to artificially create a more natural stereo image from normal (non-binaural) stereo recordings.
-It’s a switch that blends channels with phase delay depending on the difference in L / R channels.
+The Jazz has a switch that creates a more natural stereo image from normal (non-binaural) stereo recordings.
+It blends channels with phase delay depending on the difference in L / R channels.
 I’ve used these before and they’re usually gimmicky.
 Meier’s is not a gimmick.
-It’s the only one I’ve heard that improves the image while getting out of the way of the music being otherwise sonically neutral or nearly transparent.
-I said “nearly” transparent.
-It does make the tone a tad less rich, a small emphasis in the upper mids to lower treble.
+It’s the only one I’ve heard that improves the image while getting out of the way of the music being nearly transparent.
+I said “nearly” because it does create a subtle emphasis in the upper mids to lower treble.
 I usually leave it off, except on recordings with extreme L-R separation, where for example a singer or instrument is entirely in one channel or the other.
 These are hard to listen to on headphones, and this switch fixes that.

 Build Quality: Advantage Corda Jazz